-I’m passionate about youth psychosis and early intervention because I experienced psychosis and hospitalization myself during college.
-I could have benefited from more innovative treatment like Coordinated Specialty Care, so I can relate first-hand to the necessity of funding and access to care.
+I’m passionate about creative interventions because I experienced psychiatric hospitalization myself during college.
+I could have benefited from more innovative treatment like Coordinated Specialty Care, so I can relate first-hand to the necessity of funding and access to specialized care.

 My filmmaker approach:

 I take a participatory approach when working with youth.
 I see them as the Director of their own story, and I’m providing the tools and facilitation to bring their story to light.
 My goal is bigger than a film.
 I want these youth to have an empowering experience being part of a production and owning their story.
 Each youth was able to review and approve their film before it was finalized.